gussmith23/glenside/README.md

 Hardware–software partition exploration with e-graphs!

-Glenside is a research project which seeks to answer the question: can we *simultaneously* optimize hardware configuration, memory layout, and software schedule for deep learning accelerators?
+Glenside is a research project which seeks to answer the question: given a deep learning program, can we *automatically* generate an accelerator design and compiler by *simultaneously* optimizing over hardware configuration, memory layout, and software schedule?
 We first introduce a new representation for tensor programs which includes constructs for representing memory layouts and hardware components.
 We then utilize *equality graphs* (provided by the [`egg` crate](https://docs.rs/egg/)) to run rewrites over the program and explore the design space of hardware/software designs.
 Finally, we use the resulting expanded design space to construct an ILP problem.
 Solutions to the ILP problem encode both hardware configurations and software schedules.

 See the [docs](https://gussmith23.github.io/glenside/glenside) for technical details and examples!